Saturday, 28th, September, 2024

 • Kayaks, paddles and buoyancy aids

-• Safety Marshals at kayak
+• Safety Marshals at kayak section

 • Power boat safety cover on water